wp-plugins/a5-recent-posts/readme.txt

 = 2.4 =

-All 'Devided by Zero' errors should be eliminated
+All 'Divided by Zero' errors should be eliminated

 = 2.4.1 =

-Added compressable DSS
+Added compressible DSS

 = 2.4.2 =

 More accurate image fetching, if there's no featured image of the post

+= 2.4.3 =

+Mistakes in image class fixed